-If the property used to secure your equity loan or line of credit is your primary residence, there’s a three-business-day waiting period after closing (you can change your mind and cancel your loan during this time).
-Your funds or line of credit will be available after the three-day period ends.
-The three-day waiting period doesn’t apply for investment properties and second homes.
+If the property used to secure your equity loan or line of credit is your primary residence, there’s a 3-business-day waiting period after closing (you can change your mind and cancel your loan during this time).
+Your funds or line of credit will be available after the 3-day period ends.
+The 3-day waiting period doesn’t apply for investment properties and second homes.

 Do I have to pay closing costs on a home equity loan or line of credit?

 As a special offer, Navy Federal will pay most of your closing costs1, but you’re responsible for closing cost fees paid to third parties for services performed during the loan process.
 Navy Federal doesn’t add any additional fees or receive any payments from these service providers.
 For loan or line of credit amounts of up to $250,000, these third-party fees typically range between $150 and $1,200 ($250 and $1,900 in NY, ID, and TX).
 Closing costs depend on the location of the property, property type and equity loan or line of credit amount.

 Typical closing costs you’ll need to cover include: